oconpa/facial_rekog_tute/README.md

 Good luck, remember the faster you complete the challeneges and show to your trainer, the more points you accumulate to win some AWS credits.
 Feel free to message you're designated breakout room AWS reps for hints and help.

-#### Expose Detect on API Gateway

-1. In the API Gateway tab you had opened earlier open Resources on the left vertical menu.

-**If you closed it before, goto API gateway by seraching API Gateway in the search bar, choosing the first option and clicking into upload-API from your API list***

-1. In the API Gateway tab you had opened earlier open Resources on the left vertical menu.

-2. Click on the /, then select Actions and select Create Resources.

-3. On the New Child Resource window:
-- Set **Resource Name** to detect
-- And Tick **Enable API Gateway CORS**

-4. Click **Create Resource**

-5. Select the newly created /detect Resource, Click **Actions** and select **Create Method**

-6. From dropdown select **POST** and confirm.

-7. On the **/detect - POST - Setup** leave everything as default changing only:
-- Tick **Use Lambda Proxy integration**
-- Put **upload** in lambda function

-8. Click **Save**

 #### Connect /detect to React Frontend

 1. In your API gateway under Resources, click **Actions** and select **Deploy API**.
 Select **default** for Deployment Stage and Click **Deploy**.